euwbah/musescore-xen-tuner/README.md

 A rewrite of the n-edo plugin to support as many notation & xen tuning systems as possible.

-## HELP NEEDED

-This project is still a **work in progress.** (See [this post](https://www.facebook.com/groups/497105067092502/permalink/2700729770063343/))

-I need help with the [data entry of accidentals](https://docs.google.com/spreadsheets/d/1kRBJNl-jdvD9BBgOMJQPcVOHjdXurx5UFWqsPf46Ffw/edit?usp=sharing) to complete this plugin.

 ## Goals

 - [ ] The user should not need to manually retune cents offset of notes.
 Support for many tuning systems as possible while allowing maximum flexibility of choice of accidentals.